French police shoot dead man near Paris after fatal stabbing

 Coordinated bombings and shootings by Islamist militants in November 2015 at the Bataclan theater and other locations around Paris killed 130 people in the deadliest attacks in France since World War Two.

-Additional reporting by Matthias Blamont and Matthieu Protard in Paris; Writing by Christian Lowe; Editing by Pravin Char
+Additional reporting by Matthias Blamont, Simon Carraud and Matthieu Protard in Paris; Writing by Christian Lowe; Editing by Pravin Char